janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 We're going to assemble everything we need into a React `Search` component that we call from anywhere on our site where we want the user to be able to search.
 Even though design varies strongly from site to site, I'll also go through the styles implemented with [`styled-components`](https://styled-components.com) in this guide since working out the CSS transitions to have the search field slide out as the user clicks on it and the results pane to appear once Algolia returns matches took some time.

-The `Search` components is made up of the following files:
+The `Search` component is made up of the following files:

 - [**`index.js`**: the main component](https://github.com/janosh/blog/tree/master/src/components/Search/index.js)
 - [**`input.js`**: the text input field](https://github.com/janosh/blog/tree/master/src/components/Search/Input.js)